 (7)

-D-3-b-3 Power analysis using skat for per region based analysis

-In the above, we are planning to use aggregated burden tests (i.e. SKAT) to look for differential burdening between populations and use this to rank the regions.
+C-3-b-3 Power analysis using SKAT for per region based analysis: In the above, we are planning to use aggregated burden tests (i.e. SKAT) to look for differential burdening between populations and use this to rank the regions.
 While we are not striving for absolute statistical significance in the differential burdening, we do think that the sample size is enough to get an appreciable signal for ranking.
 Here, we discuss the power aspects of the burden tests in detail and substantiate.
 SKAT analysis has been developed for rare genomic mutations and remains robust even for common variants.
-We will utilize SKAT to identify genomic regions with significant variant disparity in kidney cancer between caucasian and African-American populations.
+We will utilize SKAT to identify genomic regions with significant variant disparity in kidney cancer between Caucasian and African-American populations.
 To estimate the sample size that we need to use in order to obtain statistical power, we used the SKAT package from R project, running several population models with different parameters (FIG XXX2).
 In the proposed study, we will focus on genomic modules linked with kidney cancer; therefore we expect a greater number of effective mutations.
 In Table XXX2, we present the effective sample size based on different values of causal and negative percentage.

-D-3-c Compare the germline mutations in noncoding regions between Caucasian and African-Americans in the prioritized regions using WGS Data
+C-3-c Compare the germline mutations in noncoding regions between Caucasian and African-Americans in the prioritized regions using WGS Data

-D-3-c-1 Pooled variant test for limited target regions

-For the noncoding region analysis, since we only have limited power with 32 WGS samples in both populations, target regions instead of the whole genome wide analysis will be carried out on only a small set of regions.
-From our experience with TCGA KIRP analysis, we already prioritized MET intronic and promoter regions, along with several other recurrent mutated regions that merit further investigation.
-We will only focus on these selected regions to use the unified test mentioned above (in section D-3-b).
+C-3-c-1 Pooled variant test for limited target regions: For the noncoding region analysis, since we only have limited power with 32 WGS samples in both populations, target regions instead of the whole genome wide analysis will be carried out on only a small set of regions.
+From our experience with TCGA KIRP, we already prioritized MET intronic and promoter regions, along with several other recurrent mutated regions that merit further investigation.
+We will only focus on these selected regions to use the unified test mentioned above (in section D-3-b).[[check numbering]]

-D-3-c-2 Non parametric test for Funseq score distribution difference

-Apart from the total count of mutations, we also suspect that the casual regions may not only be under differential mutational burden between races, but may also be overly affected by high-impact mutations.
+D-3-c-2 Non-parametric test for FunSeq score distribution difference: We suspect that the casual regions may not only be under differential mutational burden between races, but may also be overly affected by high-impact mutations.
 Thus, for the prioritized regions given above, we plan to calculate all the FunSeq scores on both African-American and Caucasian populations.
 Subsequently, by ranking and pairing the scores between the two population groups we intend to use the Wilcoxon signed-rank test to evaluate the significance of the mutational impact on each region.
-This test is non-parameteric version of the paired t-test and it is used when we cannot assume that the populations follow a normal distribution.
-As the population size increases, a z-score can then be calculated.
+This test is a non-parametric version of the paired t-test and is used when we cannot assume that the populations follow a normal distribution.
+As the population size increases, a Z-score can then be calculated.

-D-3-d Compare the somatic mutations between Caucasian and African-Americans in the prioritized regions

-Previously, we developed an integrative framework LARVA to discover the highly recurrent regions in cancer genomes as candidates for drivers [43].
+D-3-d Compare the somatic mutations between Caucasian and African-Americans in the prioritized regions: Previously, we developed an integrative framework LARVA to discover the highly recurrent regions in cancer genomes as candidates for drivers [43].
 We will further develop our method by correcting many other genomic features for more accurate background mutation rate calculation.
-Specifically, in a region with length , suppose the mutation rate is known as , then the number of mutations within given should follow a Poisson distribution as the following:
+Specifically, in a region with length , suppose the mutation rate is known as , then the number of mutations y within given  should follow a Poisson distribution as the following:

 (8)

 However, we discovered in our previous analysis that there is great cancer type, sample, and regional heterogeneity in the mutation count data [43].
-Such mutational heterogeneity violates the constant mutation rate assumption and results in great overdispersion.
-Hence, instead of supposing mu as a constant, we set up the following model
+Such mutational heterogeneity violates the constant mutation rate assumption and results in over-dispersion.
+Hence, instead of supposing  is constant, we set up the following model

 (9)